IBM/ibm-block-csi-driver/Documentation/csi_rn_changelog_1.5.0.md

 # 1.5.0 \(March 2021\)

-IBM® block storage CSI driver 1.5.0 provided a range of enhancements and resolves the following issues:
+IBM® block storage CSI driver 1.5.0 provided a range of enhancements and resolved the following issues:

 -   New support for IBM Cloud® Satellite
 -   Added automatic seamless upgrade capabilities